Part VI

 A repair is a Conscious Fold in the relational fabric—you cannot erase the earlier crease, but you can fold the pattern again to encompass the tear.

-That creates a new geometry of trust that is stronger because it remembers what was mended.
+That creates a trust that is stronger because it remembers what was mended.

 4. Neuro-Affirming Adaptations

-The Dragon knows that every nervous system processes the Firmament differently.
+Every nervous system processes the Entangled Firmament differently.
 The tools must bend to the user, not the user to the tools.

 For Alexithymia (difficulty identifying emotions):